 The Loma Prieta earthquake that struck in 1989 created an opportunity to rethink San Francisco’s South of Market district.
 Three decades later, a new multimodal transit hub and commercial district is taking shape.
 The Transbay Terminal, considered the “Grand Central of the West,” will eventually accommodate 100,000 passengers each weekday with high-speed rail and new regional rail links.

 The terminal is made possible through the broader development of the Transbay District, led by master developers Hines and Boston Properties.
 The neighborhood will eventually house over 6 million sf of office space, 3,300 market-rate and 1,200 affordable units, and 11 acres of new open space including an elevated park designed by PWP Landscape Architecture.

-Join Paul and Fred to discuss: How can cities leverage private development to build and maintain new public space and transit?
+How can cities leverage private development to build and maintain new public space and transit?
 And how can we ensure healthy density with the right distribution of community infrastructure?

 Guest Policy ↓

 The Urban Design Forum promotes conversation between invited civic leaders, designers, developers and advocates.
 Attendance is exclusively available to Fellows of the Forum.
 Learn more about becoming a Fellow.

 This program is made possible through the support of Kohn Pedersen Fox, Rose Associates, Related Companies and our Director’s Circle.

 Shape our year-long inquiry by becoming a program sponsor and promote conversation between our Fellows and invited decision-makers on the future of neighborhood development.